-SPRINGFIELD, IL - In an effort to expand the availability of fresh, locally-grown produce and strengthen the competitiveness of the state's specialty crop industry, the Illinois Department of Agriculture (IDOA) plans to distribute more than \$545,000 over a three-year period thanks to funding allocated in the Specialty Crop Block Grant program in the federal Farm Bill.
+SPRINGFIELD, IL - In an effort to expand the availability of fresh, locally-grown produce and strengthen the competitiveness of the state's specialty crop industry, the Illinois Department of Agriculture (IDOA) plans to distribute more than \$679,000 over a three-year period thanks to funding allocated in the USDA Specialty Crop Block Grant program.

-Application for grant funding is available on the IDOA website and must be returned to the Department by 11:59 pm on March 22, 2024.
-To be eligible for funding, all projects must begin in calendar year 2025.
+An application for grant funding is available on the Illinois Department of Agriculture website and must be returned to the Department by 11:59 p.m. on June 23, 2025.
+To be eligible for funding, all projects must begin in calendar year 2026.

 Eligible applicants include non-profit organizations, local and government entities, trade and commodity associations, public and private colleges/universities.
-Illinois encourages applications that benefit smaller farms and ranches, new and beginning farmers and ranchers, socially disadvantaged producers, veteran producers, and/or underserved communities.
+Illinois encourages applications that benefit smaller farms and ranches, new and beginning farmers and ranchers, underserved producers, veteran producers and underserved communities.